Aggregate capacity of TCLs with cycling constraints: The Individual TCL

 An on/off TCL is any device that turns on or off to maintain a temperature within a preset temperature deadband.
-Here, we denote the state space of a TCL as $X$, and elements of $X$ as the couple $x = \{m \in \{0,1\}, \theta \in \R\}$, that consists of the off (0) and on (1) status (mode) and temperature of the TCL.
-We denote the electrical power consumption as $P$, which is the power consumed by the TCL when it is on.
-Furthermore, time is discrete and denoted by the index $k$ with total time horizon $N_t$ and the TCL index is $j$.
-With the state variables declared, operating constraints (QoS) for the $j^{th}$ TCL are described:
+Time is discrete, with a sampling period $T_s$, and is denoted by the index $k$.
+There are $N$ TCLs, indexed by $j=1,\dots,N$.
+The temperature of the $j$-th TCL at discrete time instant $k$ is denoted by $\theta_k^j$ and its on/off status during the continuous time interval $[kT_s, (k+1)T_s)$ is denoted by $m^j_k$ (=1 if on and 0 if off).
+We denote the \emph{rated electrical power consumption} of the $j$-th TCL, the power consumed by it when on, by the constant $P^j$.